 AI accelerates forward

-Praveen Akkiraju, a partner at Insight, said: “This is a gold rush, but there’s a lot of fool’s gold.
-Everything looks shiny now, but 2026 will be the first year when many startups face customers needing to renew subscriptions, and then we’ll see how sustainable their revenues really are.
-You’ll see companies that went from zero to $6 million or $8 million in ARR in a year, but if that drops by 30% the following year, they could quickly become unattractive investments.”
+Praveen Akkiraju, managing director at Insight, says: "It’s a gold rush, but there’s a ton of pyrite.
+Everything looks shiny now, but 2026 will be the first year many of these startups hit real renewal cycles.
+That’s when we expect to see how sustainable their revenue is.
+You’ll see companies that went from zero to six or eight million in ARR in a year.
+Then you ask, ‘What’s your growth next year?’
+If that drops to something like 30%, those companies can become un-fundable very quickly.”

 Oren Yunger, managing partner at U.S. fund Notable Capital, which invests in Israel, agrees.
 “In 2026 we are facing a real leap in model intelligence, driven by the next generation of NVIDIA processors.
 This hardware will deliver a dramatic increase in computing power alongside significant savings in energy and memory costs, making advanced models more efficient and accessible than ever.
 The scale of this revolution is historic; it is enough to look at current investments in AI infrastructure, which exceed all the budgets ever invested in building the U.S. highway system.”